strimzi/proposals/052-k8s-server-side-apply.md

 ```
 ....patch(new PatchContext.Builder().withPatchType(PatchType.SERVER_SIDE_APPLY).withForce(true).build(), desired);
 ```

-It has been suggested that the first pass of a Server-Side Apply would keep `force = false` and if a conflict were to arise then set `force = true`, this provides better visibility as to when these events may occur.
-This seems like a logical approach and can be included in the proposal.

 Also, the `StrimziPodSetOperator` patches this method [here](https://github.com/strimzi/strimzi-kafka-operator/blob/main/operator-common/src/main/java/io/strimzi/operator/common/operator/resource/StrimziPodSetOperator.java#L65), this would need updating too.
 It would also need confirming that all resource creates/updates go through `serverSideApply`, not something that should be done in this proposal.